bbanting/budgettool/README.md

 - Set screen attr in Command class def?
 - Replace target foreign key on entry with target_instance?
 - Progress bars for targets?
-- Coupling with HelpCommand and main.py; help screen default?